nigrosimone/ng-http-caching/README.md

 ### version (string - default: VERSION.major)
 Cache version.
 When you have a breaking change, change the version, and it'll delete the current cache automatically.
-The default value is Angular major version (eg. 13), in this way, the cache is invalitaded on every Angular upgrade.
+The default value is Angular major version (eg. 13), in this way, the cache is invalidated on every Angular upgrade.

 ### lifetime (number - default: 3.600.000)
 Number of millisecond that a response is stored in the cache.